What would you do if you began to suspect one of your tenants could be the perpetrator of a vicious double murder committed over thirty years ago?

 I highly recommend this to anyone wanting a good mystery book.
 It is perfect to read in a cold night, alone.

-Disclaimer: I received a review copy from the author via Mystery Thriller Week event.
+Disclaimer: I received a reader copy from the author via Mystery Thriller Week event.

 Publisher: MoshPit Publishing